 The members of the shareholders committee other than the AIC designee must be Artisan employees.
-Pursuant to the terms of the shareholders agreement, if a member of the shareholders committee ceases to act as a member of the shareholders committee, the chief executive officer of Artisan Partners Asset Management Inc., if he or she is a holder of shares subject to the shareholders agreement and is not already a member of the shareholders committee, will become a member of the shareholders committee.
-Otherwise, the remaining members of the shareholders committee will jointly select a third member of the shareholders committee or if there are fewer than two remaining members of the shareholders committee, then the members of the shareholders committee will be selected by the vote of the holders of the shares subject to the shareholders agreement from among candidates nominated by the five parties to the shareholders agreement, other than AIC, that hold the largest number of shares of our common stock, including shares of our common stock issuable upon exchange of common units, subject to the shareholders agreement.
+Pursuant to the terms of the shareholders agreement, if a member of the shareholders committee (other than the AIC designee) ceases to act as a member of the shareholders committee, the chief executive officer of Artisan Partners Asset Management Inc., if he or she is a holder of shares subject to the shareholders agreement and is not already a member of the shareholders committee, will become a member of the shareholders committee.
+Otherwise, the two remaining members of the shareholders committee will jointly select a third member of the shareholders committee.
+If the remaining members of the shareholders committee cannot agree on a third member of the shareholders committee or if there are fewer than two remaining members of the shareholders committee, then the member or members of the shareholders committee will be selected by the vote of the holders of the shares subject to the shareholders agreement from among candidates nominated by the five parties to the shareholders agreement, other than AIC, that hold the largest number of shares of our Class A common stock, counting for these purposes each common unit as one share of Class A common stock.

-The shareholders agreement will provide that members of the shareholders committee will agree to vote the shares subject to the shareholders agreement in support of (i) a director nominee designated by the holders (other than us) of a majority in interest of the preferred units and convertible preferred stock so long as the holders of preferred units (other than us) and convertible preferred stock directly or indirectly own shares of our capital stock constituting at least 5% of the number of outstanding shares of our common stock and our convertible preferred stock, (ii) a director nominee who is a holder of Class A common units so long as the holders of the Class A common units own shares of our capital stock constituting at least 5% of the number of outstanding shares of our common stock and our convertible preferred stock; (iii) a director nominee designated by AIC so long as AIC owns shares of our capital stock constituting at least 5% of the number of outstanding shares of our common stock and our convertible preferred stock; and (iv) a director nominee who is an employee-partner.
-The director who is a holder of Class A common units shall be entitled to designate his or her successor unless he or she is removed for cause.
+The shareholders agreement will provide that members of the shareholders committee will vote the shares subject to the shareholders agreement in support of (i) a director nominee designated by the holders of a majority of the preferred units (other than us) and convertible preferred stock, so long as the holders of preferred units (other than us) and convertible preferred stock beneficially own at least 5% of the number of outstanding shares of our common stock and our convertible preferred stock, (ii) Matthew R. Barger, or, unless Mr. Barger is removed from the board for cause, a successor selected by Mr. Barger who holds Class A common units, so long as the holders of the Class A common units beneficially own at least 5% of the number of outstanding shares of our common stock and our convertible preferred stock; (iii) a director nominee designated by AIC, so long as AIC beneficially owns at least 5% of the number of outstanding shares of our common stock and our convertible preferred stock; and (iv) a director nominee designated by the shareholders committee who is an employee-partner.
+The obligation of the shareholders committee to vote in support of the election of a director nominee designated by the holders of preferred units (other than us) and convertible preferred stock will cease if, as of any date following the third anniversary of the consummation of this offering, the average over the immediately preceding 30 consecutive trading day period of the daily VWAP per share of our Class A common stock multiplied by the sum of (i) the average number of outstanding shares of convertible preferred stock, in each case over such 30 day period, is less than \$100 million.